 Jim Beaver <email@example.com>

-Flags of our Fathers (2006) was originally expected to be Warner Brothers' big Oscar contender that year but when it fell short of expectations - both critically and commercially - the decision was taken to rush Letters from Iwo Jima (2006) into release for award consideration.
-The film was originally scheduled to open in February.
+This movie was originally scheduled to open in February, and Flags of Our Fathers (2006) was originally expected to be Warner Brothers' big Oscar contender that year.
+When it fell short of expectations, critically and commercially, Warner Bros. decided to rush this movie into release for award consideration.
 See more »

 Was this review helpful to you?

 | Report this